Watch the video

 The Issue types chart displays the distribution of issues types that were found in conversations within the specified date range.
 The issue types are potential friction points (failure points) detected in conversations; they affect the conversation’s MACS.

 Use these issues types to understand how the consumer’s experience was impeded and to discover bot tuning opportunities.
-For possible fixes, see here.
+Learn about possible fixes in the Knowledge Center.

 Intents to review